 - When your desired LMS is being traded on the venture capital marketplace

 Some companies like OnCourse developed their SIS and LMS technology to be seamlessly integrated.
 Other large ed-tech companies have spent millions of dollars to buy LMS and SIS products and bolt them together.
-Before hitching your wagon to a vendor who grows through acquisition, make sure that the integrations are actually functional and that the company has recovered from the inevitable disruptions (and price increases) that follow a buying spree.
+Before hitching your wagon to a vendor growing through acquisition, make sure that the integrations are actually functional and that the company has recovered from the disruptions (and price increases) that follow a buying spree.
 More disparate codebases equal more points-of-failure.

 Keep in mind that 80% of the time, your staff will use 20% of the features of the product you choose.
 So don't get too enchanted with bells-and-whistles and ensure that the fundamentals are solid.